mauroalberti/geoSurfDEM/README.md

 ###How does it work?

-Below you see the screenshot of an application run.
+Below you see the screenshot of an application run in a Linux shell.
+When compiled for Windows, the procedure is identical.

 ![alt tag](http://www.malg.eu/geosurfdem/images/appl_run.png)

 What is to note?

-First of all, you have to input the name of a text file ("input_files.txt" in this example, located in the same directory as the compiled application), that provides the paths of three files to the application:
+After the application header display, the user is asked for the name of a text file.
+In this example, "input_files.txt" is provided, the name of a file located in the same directory as the running application.
+This file provides the paths of three files:

 *1) DEM, in ESRI ASCII grid format*